thomasbiv/vibebot/README.md

 # vibebot
 *Discord music/party bot.*

-Vibe Bot is a simple and easy-to-use Discord bot created for the purpose of music amd various other functionalities.
+Vibe Bot is a simple and easy-to-use Discord bot created for the purpose of music and various other functionalities.
 This is a personal project of mine that I constantly am updating, so I hope you enjoy using it!

 ### NOTE: